 Jeff Saturday could have avoided football entirely following his retirement.
 He has chosen to remain around the game in an incredibly important role.
-He has played with MVPs in the past, and he may be able to coach one soon enough.
+He has played with MVPs in the past, and now he has the chance to coach one.

 The Indianapolis Colts fired head coach Frank Reich after a disappointing start to the 2022 NFL Season including a loss to the New England Patriots that saw rookie QB Sam Ehlinger fail to complete a pass in the first quarter.
 After trading for former MVP Matt Ryan and suring up their offensive line by shelling out more money than any other NFL team on their O-Line, Colts owner Jim Irsay ran out of slack to offer their current head coach, firing Frank Reich and offensive coordinator Marcus Brady (no relation to Tom Brady), despite beating the Kansas City Chiefs, Denver Broncos and Jacksonville Jaguars.
 Almost as soon as the news broke on Twitter, the Colts were ready to announce Saturday as the interim head coach of the Colts, who will lead Indy into battle against the Las Vegas Raiders.

 The Colts now join the Carolina Panthers as the second team to fire their head coach, after the Panthers fired Matt Rhule.
 Other coaches remain on the hot seat like Falcons HC Arthur Smith and Mick McCarthy of the Cowboys.
 Perhaps Saturday can follow the trend of New York's leaders like Robert Saleh with the Jets and Brian Daboll with the Giants.